 - If you’re serving this with pasta, start the pasta water since it won’t take long to cook the scallops.
 Cook pasta according to package directions.
 Reserve a little starchy pasta water if draining, but I like to just use tongs to transfer cooked pasta directly to my sauce.

 - Add the remainder of your marinade or broth mixture and stir well.
 Let heat for a few minutes, and then transfer the cooked pasta to the pot with tongs.
 Stir well and taste the sauce.
 If it’s too thick, add a splash of the starchy cooking water.
-If it’s too thin, add a sprinkle of nutritional yeast, or you can make a little slurry from 3 tablespoons of water and a tablespoon of arrowroot powder or cornstarch.
+If it’s too thin, add some grated vegan parmesan or a little nutritional yeast, or you can make a little slurry from 3 tablespoons of water and a tablespoon of arrowroot powder or cornstarch.
 Mix until thick and to your liking.

 - Stir in most of the chopped parsley, serve and sprinkle with remaining parsley.
 Give it a grind of black pepper and a sprinkle of vegan parmesan.
 Enjoy!